eliminmax/eambfc/README.md

              file to create the output file name)
  -a arch   - compile for the specified architecture
-             (defaults to x86_64 if not specified)** -A        - list supported architectures and exit
+             (defaults to x86_64 if not specified)** -s ext    - (only provide once) use 'ext' as the extension for compiled binaries (empty if not specified) -A        - list supported architectures and exit

 * -q and -j will not affect arguments passed before they were.